dev-amira-ezz/fcc-travel-agency-page/README.md

-# Debug Camperbot's Profile Page - Lab from freeCodeCamp
+# Travel Agency Page - Lab from freeCodeCamp

 This is a lab project built as part of the [Full-Stack Web Development certification program](https://www.freecodecamp.org/learn/full-stack-developer/) on [freeCodeCamp.org](https://www.freecodecamp.org).